 Before you begin the search for the perfect planner, take a look at some of the elements that can help organize and align your workflow with your goals:

-- Daily, weekly, monthly calendars or a combination of the three
+- Daily, weekly, or monthly calendars, or a combination of all three

 - Address book

 - Blank, lined, or dotted pages for notes